synfig/synfig/README.md

 - Make Synfig development extremely easy.
 - Eliminate ETL - use Boost instead.
 - Improve the documentation.
+- Clean-up the synfig source code.
+Make it tidy.

 Roadmap
 - Close the gap between Harmony and Synfig in terms of advanced features for improved productivity.